-Health Professions (AS)
+Health Professions (AS) Degree Type Associate of Science

 The Associate of Science degree in Health Professions is for students interested in pursuing a career in healthcare.
-This degree is suitable for students who desire to enter directly into an associate level or below nursing program or for those students interested in pursuing a health professions career requiring a four-year degree or higher.
+This degree is suitable f for students interested in pursuing a nursing degree or health professions career requiring a four-year degree or higher.